 Maintenance and Longevity

 Regular Inspektion (every 3-5 Jahre) helps catch issues like moisture damage or pest infestations.
-Most materials have a Lebensdauer von 20+ Jahre, Aber reparieren may be needed if sections get compressed or wet.
+Most materials have a Lebensdauer von 20+ Jahre, but reparieren may be needed if sections get compressed or wet.
 Zum Beispiel, wet fiberglass should be replaced to avoid mold.
 With proper care, your insulation will keep performing at its best.

 Expert Insight from BBjump